20,000円以上で通常配送無料

 What are the 4Cs?

 Every diamond varies slightly from the next and has its own individual distinguishing characteristics.
-Laboratory grown diamonds are 100% diamonds, and, just like mined diamonds, our laboratory grown diamonds are evaluated according to the 4Cs of diamond grading.
-The 4Cs are colour, clarity, cut and carat weight, and they are the globally accepted standards used to assess the quality of diamonds.
+Laboratory grown diamonds are 100% diamonds, and just like mined diamonds our laboratory grown diamonds are evaluated according to the 4Cs of diamond grading.
+The 4Cs are color, clarity, cut and carat weight, and they are the globally accepted standards used to assess the quality of diamonds.

 Is diamond clarity important?

-The higher the clarity grading, the fewer inclusions or blemishes a diamond has, making it a higher-value diamond than one with a lower grading.
+The higher the clarity grading, the less inclusions or blemishes a diamond has, making it a higher-value diamond than one with a lower grading.

 What is the highest diamond clarity?